wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == CHANGELOG ==

+= 1.2.1 (2010.07.25) =
+* Fixed bug where top-level categories did not show up if only had posts in sub-sub categories.
+* Fixed post counting errors

 = 1.2 (2010.06.18) =
 * Added option to automatically expand categories to which a post is